If you are the smartest person in the room, you are in the wrong room: Introduction

 Fix~$N\geq 1$ and~$M\geq 2$.
 Denote~$[K]=\{1,\ldots,K\}$.
 Let~$V=\{f:[N]\to[M]\}$ and let~$E$ be the set of pairs~$(f,g)\in V\times V$ with the following property: for all~$k\in [N]$ we have~$g(k)\neq f(k)$ if and only if~$k = \max f^{-1}(f(k))$.
 Define~$G(N,M) = (V,E)$.

 Interpreted as in the abstract, the total order~$1<\cdots<N$ represents smartness.
-The functions~$f$ and~$g$ represent two possible configurations of~$N$ people in~$M$ rooms.
-The property ``$g(k)\neq f(k)$ if and only if~$k = \max f^{-1}(f(k))$'' states that, from the configuration~$f$ to~$g$, those changing room are precisely the smartest individuals in their respective room.
+Each vertex is a configurations of~$N$ people in~$M$ rooms.
+The property ``$g(k)\neq f(k)$ if and only if~$k = \max f^{-1}(f(k))$'' states that, from the configuration~$f$ to~$g$, exactly those people who are the smartest in their room under~$f$ change rooms.

-It is natural to ask whether any configuration can be reached from any other in a finite number of steps.
-In Section~\ref{sec:proof_1} we will prove the following theorem, showing that having one extra room for maneuvering is both necessary and sufficient.
+We described the rules of the game.
+The goal of the game is to go from one given configuration to another given configuration.
+This is not always possible: in Section~\ref{sec:proof_1} we prove the following theorem, showing that having one extra room for maneuvering is both necessary and sufficient.

 \begin{theorem} The graph~$G(N,M)$ is strongly connected if and only if~$M\geq N+1$. \end{theorem}